nguyenphuminh/catniff/docs/documentation.md

 ### Properties

-* `public params: Tensor[]`: Holds the params to be optimized, initialized with the `params` argument mentioned above.
 * `public momentumBuffers: Map<Tensor, Tensor> = new Map()`: Holds the current momentum (first moment) buffer of each param.
 * `public velocityBuffers: Map<Tensor, Tensor> = new Map()`: Holds the current velocity (second moment) buffer of each param.
 * `public lr: number`: Holds the learning rate, uses `options.lr` if available, `0.001` otherwise.